 John Voris officially started his consulting business in 2002.
+He has Twenty years of Door to Door and Cold Calls Sales experience.
 He graduated with a Degree in Philosophy from the University of California, Berkeley in 1977.

 John put his degree in philosophy to good use by applying it to his sales career where he discovered a pattern of behavior which soon lead to a proven, successful selling model that he would use for 30 years earning himself a very comfortable living in what is generally considered the toughest sales gig on the planet: Retail, Door to Door, Cold-Call Sales.
 It’s noteworthy that he did so working just 20 hours a week which afforded him ample time to pursue his true passions; Writing and Research.